The Environmental Port Index

 Today, the EPI has grown into an international network of ports and ship operators; all working to create the most transparent and sustainable future possible for our industry, people and planet.

-EPI reporting uses the build specifications of ships to calculate the ‘baseline’ impact each type of vessel is expected to have while at quay.
+EPI reporting uses the build specifications of ships to calculate the ‘baseline’ environmental impact for each type of vessel while at quay.

-Comparing the baseline for each ship to the EPI data gathered during port calls makes it easy to see which ships are outperforming their baselines, and which are not.
+By comparing the baseline for a ship to its EPI data gathered during a port call, it is easy to see which ships are outperforming their baseline and which are not.

 We cannot transform our industry alone.
-By comparing the EPI data for two of our partner ports at Flåm and Vik in Norway, we can see how important local policy makers are in creating positive change.
-Together, the EPI and local policy changes have had a significant impact on ship owner behaviour in this region.
+Comparing the EPI data for two of our partner ports at Flåm and Vik in Norway, shows us how important local policy makers are in creating positive change.
+Together, the EPI and local policy have had a significant impact on shipowner behaviour in this region.

 Port of Flåm